 67% of all Iowa school districts have professionals with at least one Drake degree.

-Drake has been named a top producer of Fulbright Scholars four of the past five years.
-The University has had 31 undergraduate Fulbright recipients since 2000–2001.
+Drake is consistently recognized among the nation's top producers of Fulbright Scholars.
+The University has had 34 undergraduate Fulbright recipients since 2000-2001.

 Drake’s pharmacy program is tied for No. 5 in the country among private institutions.